-Preliminary numbers for 2017 indicate a decline in CMV related fatal crashes occurring on Illinois roadways.
+Preliminary numbers for 2018 indicate a slight increase in CMV related fatal crashes occurring on Illinois roadways.

-For the FY2012 and FY2013 CVSP completion of Crash Reduction goals, Illinois used a linear projection based on the previous 6 years (5 years FARS and 1 year MCMIS) data but determined in FY2014, this gave a false perception of the level we could decrease fatal crashes and fatalities.
-This was due to 2007-2008 involvements being much higher than 2009-2011 and therefore the linear projection model produces a much lower and unreasonabl projected number.
-As a result, for FY2014 only, Illinois took an average of the last 3 years of FARS data to project figures.
+Prior to the FY2014 eCVSP, Illinois had used a linear projection goal which was later determined to give a false perception of the level Illinois could decrease its' fatal crashes by.
+As a result, for FY2014 only, Illinois took an average of the last 3 years fo FARS data to project figures.

-Starting with FY2015, Illinois established a 5 year goal based on the average of the previous 5 years of complete MCMIS data available (2009-2013),.
+Starting with FY2015, Illinois established a 5 year goal based on the average of the previous 5 years of complete MCMIS data available (2009-2013).
 Illinois has identified many fatal crashes involving CMV's were occurring on local roads outside of FMCSA jurisdiction.
 Illinois continues to strive to form a plan to partnership with local law enforcement agencies to conduct enforcement on local roads where fatal crashes involving CMV's are occurring.